 A debt consolidation loan and personal loan are similar, but a debt consolidation loan usually has a higher interest rate.
 A debt consolidation loan can be a good option if your credit score isn’t high enough to qualify for a personal loan.

 Consolidating your credit card debt with a personal loan is simple.

 - Take out a personal loan.

-- Pay your credit card balances.
+- Pay your credit card balances with the loan.

-- Pay the personal loan.
+- Pay the personal loan only.